Winter in Sokcho: Major characters

 Unnamed Narrator: A 24 year old French-Korean woman who works as a receptionist at a guesthouse narrates Winter in Sokcho.
 She continually defies societal expectations, particularly regarding marriage and self image, by breaking up with her long-distance boyfriend and resisting her mother's urges of plastic surgery.
 Even so, she struggles deeply with her body image and goes through bouts of disordered eating, including starving and binging eating.
 It is also revealed that she has a complicated non-relationship with her French father, which proves to be problematic when she develops a crush on a Frenchman who is staying at the guesthouse where she works.

 Kerrand: The love interest's name in Winter in Sokcho is Yan Kerrand.
 It is mentioned soon after the narrator meets Kerrand that he looks to be old enough to be her father.
 He is a comic book artist from Normandy who has come to Sokcho in search of inspiration for a last comic in his current series.
-Kerrand and the narrator begin spending time together because of her willingness to take him places such as the border diving North Korea and South Korea.
+Kerrand and the narrator begin spending time together because of her willingness to take him places such as the border dividing North Korea and South Korea.
 Kerrand is noticeably averse to Korean cuisine and spicy food in general, reflecting the divide between Korean and French cultures.

 Narrator's mother: The narrator's mother works at the fish market in Seoul and has an impressive reputation among residents because she is licensed to prepare fugu (pufferfish) which is fatal if improperly prepared.
 It is well known in the area that the narrator was conceived as a result of an affair between her mother and a Frenchman who abandoned them, which causes tension on both characters involved.
 The narrator's mother is inconsistent regarding the way she talks about the narrator's image.
 One day she encourages the narrator to eat more and the next she suggests that the narrator get plastic surgery.

 Jun-Oh: Jun-oh is the narrator's boyfriend who is pursuing his dreams of being a model by attending modeling school in Seoul.
 Their relationship becomes increasingly dull as the narrator realizes the extent of his vanity, for example, when Jun-Oh proclaims that he would be willing to get plastic surgery if it meant he would be hired as a model.
 This, combined with her interest in Kerrand, causes the narrator to eventually break up with Jun-oh.